TomBombadyl/nvidia_blog_agent/README.md

 The script will:
 1. Load configuration and create RAG retrieve client (automatically selects Vertex RAG if `USE_VERTEX_RAG=true`)
 2. Retrieve relevant documents from the RAG backend (recommended: top 8-10 documents initially, then top 4-6 after reranking)
-3. Generate an answer using Gemini 1.5 Pro based on retrieved documents
+3. Generate an answer using Gemini 2.0 Flash based on retrieved documents
 4. Display the answer and source document titles/URLs

 **Note**: The `--top-k` parameter is configurable; 8-10 is recommended for optimal retrieval quality.